 - Writing in Psychology and the Social Sciences

-The other sections are currently in development and we are working to hash out how they would fit within the major curriculum for which they are intended.
+Two other sections for the School of Business and the Humanities disciplines are currently in development and we are working to hash out how they would fit within the major curriculum for which they are intended.
 Some pre-professional programs, like nursing, have incredibly tight curricula that are nearly impossible to adjust, even if only for a 3.0 credit hour course.
 This presents difficulties when it comes to adding any courses other than electives.
-And without the hard and fast quality of a major requirement, some students just won’t go for it.
+And without the hard and fast quality of a major requirement, some students just won’t go for it as an elective.

-Still, we’ve had success in getting our colleagues in the sciences, education, and the social sciences to make this course a major requirement for their students, and we will continue to lobby other programs and schools on campus to do the same, recognizing that GenEd is often among the more contentious and politically-charged areas of curricula on college campuses.
+Still, we’ve had success in getting our colleagues in the sciences, education, and the social sciences to make this course a major requirement for their students, and we will continue to lobby other programs and schools on campus to do the same, recognizing that general education (or “GenEd”) courses are often among the more contentious and politically-charged areas of curricula on college campuses.

-At any rate, curricular politics aside, this post is about the version of ENG-W 221 that I developed this summer and am currently teaching (for the first time!) in Fall 2020.
+Curricular politics aside, this post is about the version of ENG-W 221 that I developed in the summer of 2020 and taught for the first time (in the HyFlex model) in Fall 2020.
 The remainder of this post culls materials from the course syllabus to give the reader a sense of my approach to the course.
-In the coming weeks, I will profile each of the versions that have been developed thus far.
+Links to major projects and other course materials can be found below.

 - Develop a rhetorical conception of writing that will help you analyze and/or compose scientific texts using a variety of media for a variety of audiences;